Muzietto/geiesadts/README.md

-# geiesadts
+# geiesadts - ECMAScript sandbox for arrow functions
-Experimenting with algebraic data structures in JavaScript.
+Experimenting with algebraic data structures in JavaScript and in ECMAScript 6, using arrow functions.

-Download, doubleclick on geiesadts.html and start exploring.
+Download, doubleclick on geiesadts.html or geiesadts_ec6.html and start exploring.

 First use case: